Skip to main content

 • May cause allergic reactions when disturbed

 Tip: If you're unsure, spray a small amount of water on the suspicious area.
 Efflorescence will dissolve; mold will not.
+For a more thorough evaluation, our mold identification guide covers visual and testing methods for all common household mold types.

 Health Risks of Basement Mold

 Even if you rarely use your basement, mold down there affects your entire home.
+Both black mold in basements and less-visible white or green varieties release spores that circulate throughout living spaces.

 How Mold Spreads Upstairs